hphelion/documentation/moonshot/prepare.releasenotes.md

 * The <b>Edit Extra Specs</b> option appears enabled for Flavors.
 To ensure smooth functioning of the instance, retain the default settings.

-* When you display the nodes table using Moonshot Management, the disk size for all discovered nodes appears to be 500 GB.
-This issue occurs due to the inability to gather the storage information through the IPMI commands.
+* When you display the nodes table in the <b>Nodes View</b> using Moonshot Management, the disk size for all discovered nodes is shown to be 500 GB, regardless of physical disk capacity.

 ##For further information## {#for-further-information}